-As this is a novel illusion, we first set out to investigate the effects of the Real Hand Illusion on the phenomenology of the bodily self, focusing on hand ownership (Q1), location of touch (Q2-3), agency (Q5), and aspects of disownership (Q7-Q10).
-To compare the overall illusion across conditions, a combined score was created based on all questions; for this, disownership questions were reverse-coded.
+As this is a novel experimental setup, we first set out to investigate the effects of the Real Hand Illusion on the phenomenology of the bodily self, focusing on hand ownership (Q1), location of touch (Q2-3), agency (Q5), and aspects of disownership (Q7-Q10).
+To compare the overall illusion across conditions, a combined score was created based on all questions; for this, disownership questions were reverse-coded, leading to a possible range of scores from 0 to 100.